-The online Google Web Fonts service provides an enormous benefit to designers around the world.
+The Google Web Fonts service provides an enormous benefit to designers around the world.
 Instead of paying for a subscription or hosting your own fonts locally, this allows you to include a bit of CSS and utilize custom fonts hosted on Google’s servers.

 Cloud access provides unique URLs where you are not responsible for managing the font files themselves.
 The biggest downside is a longer page load time, but when used correctly visitors will barely notice the difference.